LeaderPortfolio

 Early Life

-Henry Roberts Kravis was born on January 6, 1944, in Tulsa, Oklahoma, into a Jewish family.
-His father, Raymond F. Kravis, was a successful oil engineer who had been a business partner of Joseph P. Kennedy.
-Kravis attended Eaglebrook School, Loomis Chaffee School, Claremont McKenna College, and Columbia Business School.
-At Claremont McKenna College, he majored in economics and was on the varsity golf team.
+Henry Roberts Kravis was born in Tulsa, Oklahoma, on January 6, 1944.
+His father, Raymond F. Kravis, was a successful oil engineer and a business partner of Joseph P. Kennedy.
+Kravis attended Eaglebrook School, Loomis Chaffee School, and later majored in economics at Claremont McKenna College, graduating in 1967.
+He furthered his education with an MBA from Columbia University in 1969.

 Rise to Success